BlissRoms/Documentation/guides/build-guide.md

 In here, you’ll find a `.zip` file that goes along the format of `Bliss-vxx.xx-sunfish-UNOFFICIAL-vanilla-202xxxxx.zip`.
 Install custom recovery of your choice, then flash the build to your device.
 Bliss 14.xx versions indicate that you have succesfully built BlissROMs for your device based on Android 11.
 Bliss 15.xx versions indicate that you have succesfully built BlissROMs for your device based on Android 12/12.1.
+Bliss 16.xx versions indicate that you have succesfully built BlissROMs for your device based on Android 13.

 There you go, you have succesfully built BlissROMs.
 Happy Flashing and Enjoy!